Alexander Lewis (actor)

-Alexander Lewis is an English-Australian operatic tenor and musical theatre actor who has performed in Australia, the UK, the US, and Germany.
-He sang in the world premiere of Matthew Aucoin's opera Crossing.
+Alexander Lewis is an English-Australian operatic tenor and musical theatre actor who has performed in many countries.

-Early life
+Early life and education

-Lewis spent the early years of his life in Hampstead, London, initially observing his opera-singer parents before eventually joining the St Albans Cathedral Choir at the age of seven.
-Lewis comes from a musical family.
-His father, the baritone Michael Lewis, is an opera singer and concert performer and his mother Patricia Price is a mezzo-soprano from Wales and the retired Head of Vocal Studies and Opera at the Western Australian Academy of Performing Arts.
-His older brother, Ben Lewis, is known for his portrayal of The Phantom in Andrew Lloyd Webber’s Love Never Dies.
+Alexander Lewis spent the early years of his life in Hampstead, London, initially observing his opera-singer parents before eventually joining the St Albans Cathedral Choir at the age of seven.
+His father, the baritone Michael Lewis, is an opera singer and concert performer and his mother Patricia Price is a mezzo-soprano from Wales and the retired head of vocal studies and opera at the Western Australian Academy of Performing Arts.
+His late older brother, Ben Lewis, was known for his portrayals of The Phantom in Andrew Lloyd Webber’s Love Never Dies and The Phantom of the Opera.

-Lewis's parents used their industry contacts to fund-raise for Warrawee Primary School in Sydney where both Alexander and Ben attended.
+Lewis's parents used their industry contacts to fund-raise for South Warrawee Primary School in Sydney, which both Alexander and Ben attended.
 Richard Bonynge was generally the conductor and the performers were whoever was available at the time from the Australian Opera.
 The concerts continue to this day and a prize named after Lewis's parents is awarded to one of the school's music students.